Radar and electronic warfare booksreviewed by T. Nelson

 According to Dr. James Genova, the biggest threat to an aircraft carrier is a swarm of supersonic missiles using computerized radar to identify the target.
 The old defenses no longer work.
-Missiles now use low probability of intercept (LPI) radar: instead of a strong pulse train they use phase-coded or frequency-coded waveforms and coherent radar receivers.
+Some missiles now use low probability of intercept (LPI) radar instead of pulsed Doppler: instead of a strong pulse train they use phase-coded or frequency-coded waveforms and coherent radar receivers.
 This allows them to use much lower ERP without losing resolution, and it makes the radar stealthy and difficult to detect.

 The missiles fly close to the waves and pop up for a few seconds only 20 km or so from the target to get a final bearing.
 If they can't identify the target at that point, they initiate home on jam (HOJ) and try to ‘burn through’ the jamming closer to the target.
 Typically in the last few seconds they jump up and hit the ship from above.
 Or they might aim for the waterline instead.

 There are other tricks as well: Genova says the British lost a ship in the Falklands war because their defensive systems were programmed to treat Exocet missiles as being launched by NATO and therefore not a threat.
+The Americans had the same programming.
 If that war had not occurred, the US Navy might never have fixed that gaping, Gulf of Oman-sized hole in their security.
 But the threat of missiles to high-value targets, namely our ships (and, it goes without saying, to our sailors), remains.

 This means that after the decoy is struck, the probability of the next missile hitting something hideously expensive is greatly increased.
 In the future, these missiles will use optical imaging along with pattern recognition to avoid being deceived by radar jamming and countermeasures.
 And jamming doesn't just mean transmitting noise; the DRFM unit records and plays back the incoming radar signal with a fake Doppler or range signal to make the missile think, for example, that the ship just launched itself into orbit at Mach 1.
 Or it might transmit signals to make the missile think it successfully burned through and is now seeing the high-value unit.